-- Through Course Committees students have the opportunity to express their voice in the running of their course.
-Student representatives are elected to Committee to expressly represent the views of their peer.
-The University and the Students' Union work together to provide a full induction to the role of the student representatives. - Each Faculty also has its own Faculty Student Forum with student representatives; this enables wider discussions across the Faculty.
-Student representatives are also represented on key Faculty and university committees. - All students are invited to complete a questionnaire before the end of each module.
-The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - The University also has an annual Student Experience Survey which seeks the opinions of students about their course and University experience.
-Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.
+- Through student engagement activities at Course/Module level, students have the opportunity to express their voice in the running of their course.
+Student representatives are elected to expressly represent the views of their peers.
+The University and the Students' Union work together to provide a full induction to the role of the student representatives. - There are also School Staff Student Exchange meetings that enable wider discussions across the School.
+Student representatives are also represented on key College and University committees. - All students are invited to complete a questionnaire before the end of each module.
+The feedback from this will inform the module leader on the effectiveness of the module and highlight areas that could be enhanced. - Final year Undergraduate students will be asked to complete the National Student Survey which helps to inform the national university league tables.

-Please note: This programme specification provides a concise summary of the main features of the course and the learning outcomes that a student might reasonably be expected to achieve and Demonstrate if s/he takes full advantage of the learning opportunities that are provided.
+Please note: This programme specification provides a concise summary of the main features of the course and the learning outcomes that a student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
 This specification should be read in conjunction with the Course Handbook provided to students and Module Handbooks, which provide more detailed information on the specific learning outcomes, content, teaching, learning and assessment methods for each module.

-Copyright of University of Westminster 2017 ©
+Copyright of University of Westminster 2018 ©